dkmcgrath/courses/netsec/readme.md

 * [Capturing packets](../tcpdump.md) -- a brief introduction to capturing packets
 * [Using `wireshark`](../wireshark.md) -- a brief introduction to using `wireshark`
 * [Introduction to `scapy`](scapy.md) -- a brief introduction to `scapy`
+* [80 to 0 in Under 5 Seconds: Falsifying a Medical Patient’s Vitals](rwhat.md) -- an article detailing a real-world attack on a medical device, including how he reversed the protocol (RWHAT).

 ## Useful links for learning